guide

 • You’re paying a rental fee which includes the cost of the electricity and gas bills

-Your tenancy agreement should contain details about who’s responsible for paying these bills.
+Your tenancy agreement should tell you who’s responsible for paying these bills.
 Your landlord can’t just charge you what they want for energy though.
 There’s a set maximum resale price.
 If you feel your landlord is overcharging you for energy, check out the guidance from the Citizen’s Advice Bureau.

 What if there’s a clause in my tenancy agreement about energy suppliers?

-• If your landlord pays the bills as part of your contract, they may not have changed supplier for a while, and might actually benefit from switching.
-If you’re keen to switch to a different energy supplier like OVO (for example!) and find a good deal, they might agree to switch – although they’re not obliged to do so.
+If your landlord pays the bills as part of your contract, they may not have changed suppliers for a while, and might actually benefit from switching.
+If you’re keen to switch to a different energy supplier like OVO and find a good deal, they might agree to switch – although they’re not obliged to do so.

 Can my landlord choose my gas or electricity supplier?